Launch-Free 3 months Builder plan-

 Does this pattern work with other multi-agent frameworks?

 Yes.
-The same inbox-per-agent pattern applies to LangGraph, AutoGen, custom orchestration layers, or any framework where distinct roles handle distinct tasks.
-See also agent email APIs compared for a broader look at how email infrastructure fits into agent architectures.
+The same inbox-per-agent pattern applies to LangGraph, AutoGen, Pydantic AI, custom orchestration layers, or any framework where distinct roles handle distinct tasks.
+See the Pydantic AI email tutorial for another example.

 What's the difference between a named inbox and a random one?